gravitational/gravity/docs/5.x/manage.md

 of an application bundle the user is responsible to provide the same information manually to create a cluster.

-To provision a new Telekube Cluster on AWS:
+To provision a new Gravity Cluster on AWS:

 1. Declare the Cluster Spec in a YAML file, for example `cluster.yaml`
 2. Execute `$ tele create cluster.yaml`